 For more information, contact Dr. Gavin O’Connor at 417-447-8241

 Note: Students should be aware that administrative withdrawal for lack of attendance or nonparticipation may reduce the amount of financial aid they receive, delay their graduation, or necessitate repayment of aid already received and does not relieve their obligation to pay all tuition and fees due to the college.

-Survey responses are tabulated and a summary report is prepared for each course section.
-After the semester ends, each instructor receives his/her report and feedback from their review via a Blackboard link.
+OTC tabulates survey responses prepares a summary report for each course section.
+After the semester ends, each instructor receives their report and feedback for their review via a Canvas link.
 The department chairs and deans monitor the reports in an effort to determine if there are issues that need to be addressed.

 The college also complies with Missouri Senate Bill 389 (2007), which states, “…each public higher education institution makes pertinent information regarding course offerings and instructors on its Internet website.”
 Questions included on the course evaluations are used to fulfill this mandate.
-Results are posted before registration begins for the next semester.
+OTC posts results before registration begins for the next semester.
 As students review the semester schedule for classes, they are able to view the results.

 Mid-Term Grades Submission

-Each semester instructors must submit a mid-term grade through MyOTC by the required deadline for each of his/her students.
-Instructors should continuously keep students informed of their progress; however those students that are receiving a “D” or “F” at mid-term will be sent a warning notice from the college via email.
-If a student is receiving an “F” in the class, the last date of attendance will need to be recorded.
+Each semester instructors must submit a mid-term grade through MyOTC by the required deadline for each of their students.
+Instructors should continuously keep students informed of their progress; however those students that are receiving a “D” or “F” at mid-term will be sent a notice from the college via email.

 Excellence in Education Awards

-Nominations are requested each spring for the Excellence in Education Awards.
-Recipients are announced the following fall.
+The college requests nominations each spring for the Excellence in Education Awards.
+Then, OTC announces recipients the following fall.
 The categories include full-time instructor, adjunct instructor, administrative, professional support staff and general institutional support staff.
 The awards carry a monetary stipend.
-Questions should be directed to the Dean of Academic Services office at 417.447.8114.
+Individuals should direct questions to the Office of Human Resources at 417-447-2632